The Laws of Candy

 The Laws of Candy is a Jacobean stage play, a tragicomedy that is significant principally because of the question of its authorship.
+Critics are unanimous in their verdicts on the low quality of The Laws of Candy; "tiresome" is one of the kinder epithets that have been attached to the work.

 Date

 The play received its initial publication in the first Beaumont and Fletcher folio of 1647.
 Scholars judge it to have been written most likely in the 1619–23 period.
 The play was clearly performed by the King's Men; the cast list for the original production, added to the play in the second Beaumont/Fletcher folio of 1679, includes Joseph Taylor, John Lowin, William Ecclestone, John Underwood, Nicholas Tooley, George Birch, Richard Sharpe, and Thomas Pollard, all members of that company.
 With that roster of personnel, the play could have premiered anytime between the spring of 1619, when Taylor joined the troupe, and June 1623, when Tooley died.

 Authorship

 Early scholars were frustrated at their inability to find any evidence of the styles of John Fletcher, or Philip Massinger, or Fletcher's other usual collaborators, in the play.
 The reason for this began to become clear when William Wells and E. H. C. Oliphant identified the hand of John Ford in the work.
 Cyrus Hoy, in his wide-ranging and detailed treatment of authorship problems in Fletcher's canon, also confirmed the judgment in favor of Ford's authorship; and while this judgment was controversial for a time, Brian Vickers, writing in 2005, called the attribution to Ford "certain".
 Ford's canon is so limited in extent, compared to those of other major playwrights of English Renaissance theatre, that an addition to his canon of a full solo play is an important development.
-Critics are unanimous in their verdicts on the low quality of The Laws of Candy; "tiresome" is one of the kinder epithets that have been attached to the work.

 Three of Ford's plays—The Lover's Melancholy, The Broken Heart, and the lost Beauty in a Trance (licensed 28 November 1630)—are known to have been acted by the King's Men, and they are all relatively early Ford plays; this may imply that The Laws of Candy is early as well, which could help to explain its relative crudity.
 If the play was written as early as 1619 or 1620, it could be the earliest of Ford's extant dramatic works.